 If you are searching for child custody lawyers or attorneys in Scottsdale, Canterbury Law Group can help!
 When a divorce involves children, Canterbury Law Group fights to vigorously protect the children’s future by maximizing your custody and child support payments.

 Our experienced child custody and guardianship attorneys work diligently to obtain maximum amount of parenting time (custody) that the law and your particular facts will allow.
 We are also aware of the sensitive impact that divorce can have on children and parents.
 We address your with case with concern and personal attention and always have you and your children’s best interest in mind when offering legal solutions.

 Common queries used to find our Child Custody Lawyers including: Child custody attorney Scottsdale, child custody lawyers near me, child custody lawyers for fathers, child custody attorney near me, affordable child custody lawyers, and child custody lawyer Scottsdale az.

 Obtaining Child Custody Agreements & Parenting Plans In Scottsdale

-A key component of Arizona divorce with children is a court enforceable joint parenting plan.
-This is a judge-signed order which lays out the rules of the road for sharing joint custody of the children post-Decree.
+A key component of Scottsdale divorce with children is a court enforceable joint parenting plan.
+This is a judge-signed court order which lays out the rules of the road for sharing joint custody of the children post-Decree.